RMIT-SEPT/majorproject-3-thurs-10-30-1/docs/README.md

 -A link to our google drive containing user stories, each with acceptance criteria.
 -A testing log spreadsheet.

+-Almost all code and tests in our project are new to this milestone.

 Our Product has the following features implemented:
 -account registration for new customers.
 Accounts can only be created with unique email addresses and usernames.
 -Login for users with some responsive errors.
 Either newly created or pre-loaded accounts.